DataDog/jamf-api-client-go/README.md

   os.Exit(1)
 }
 ```
-> Note: It is recommended to use environment variables or a KMS for Jamf credentials

 ### Tests

 Unit tests should exist for all endpoints and pass successfully prior to being checked into the `main` branch